KojiShiono/SelfDrivingCar/Behavioral_Cloning/writeup_report.md

 To capture good driving behavior, I first recorded two laps on track one using center lane driving.
 However, as mentioned before, this training set was too small to be a useful dataset.
 Therefore, I recorded more than 10 laps in both two courses in both directions (although, again, it is not sufficient .
 Few recovering maneuver from sideways are also recorded.

 To augment the data sat, I also flipped images and angles thinking that this would alleviate the bias toward on direction.
 After the collection process, I had more than 612,000 number of data points.
-I then preprocessed this data by trimming the image to remove the background (see images below).
+I then preprocessed this data by trimming the image to remove the background (see images below: left=original, right=cropped).
 Normalization is also performed in the first stage of the model.

 ![Original](original.jpg)
 ![Cropped Image](cropped.jpg)